sempruijs/json2nix/README.md

 ```

 This will install the required tools.
-json2nix will ask two question:
+json2nix will ask two questions:

-1. Choose a file path
+1. Choose a file path.
+This could be something like: ```config.json```.

-2. Choose a file name for nix.
+2. Choose a file name for the new nix file.
+You can type something or hit enter for the suggestion.
+This would be something like: ```config.nix```

-## contributing
+## Contributing

-json2nix is written in Haskell.
-If you find a bug please submit an issue or pull sequest.
+If you find a bug please submit [an issue](https://github.com/sempruijs/json2nix/issues) or [pull request](https://github.com/sempruijs/json2nix/pulls).